Equipment and Signal

 - Satellite service - As with cable, check with your provider to determine which plans and stations use HDTV signals.
 You may need a different satellite dish and tuner to receive HDTV signals via satellite.

-To learn more about TVs, HDTVs and digital broadcasting, check out the links on the next page.
+To learn more about TVs, HDTVs and digital broadcasting, check out the links below.